Introduction: Exploring the Essentials of a School Science Lab

 8. Crucibles and Lids

 A crucible is a small, heat-resistant container made of materials like porcelain, clay, or metal.
-It is designed to withstand extremely high temperatures.
-The lid that comes with it helps control heat, minimize spillage, and reduce contamination during heating.
-Crucibles are a standard piece of laboratory equipment, especially in school labs, for experiments involving intense heating.
+This essential laboratory apparatus is designed to withstand extremely high temperatures.
+The lid that comes with it helps control heat, minimize spillage, and reduce contamination during heating, making it a standard choice in school labs for experiments involving intense heating.

 Uses: